-- to make the student understand tribal studies and its relationship with anthropology, sociology, history, and cultural studies - to help the student acquire knowledge of the evolution, nature, and scope of Tribal literature in the Indian context - to introduce the student to the religious, linguistic, and artistic aspects of tribal cultures, including rituals, rites of passage, dialects, and artistic expressions
+- to make the student understand tribal studies and its relationship with anthropology, sociology, history, and cultural studies - to help the student acquire knowledge of the evolution, nature, and scope of tribal literature in the Indian context - to introduce the student to the religious, linguistic, and artistic aspects of tribal cultures, including rituals, rites of passage, dialects, and artistic expressions

-- will be able to define tribal identity and indigenousness, considering the implications for social and political discourse. - will be able to demonstrate an understanding of the evolution, nature, and scope of Tribal literature in the Indian context. - will have acquired knowledge of religious, linguistic, and artistic aspects of tribal cultures, including rituals, rites of passage, dialects, and artistic expressions.
+- will be able to define tribal identity and indigenousness, considering the implications for social and political discourse. - will be able to demonstrate an understanding of the evolution, nature, and scope of tribal literature in the Indian context. - will have acquired knowledge of religious, linguistic, and artistic aspects of tribal cultures.